 Students must complete all of the required courses below, totaling 12 credit hours.
 All course descriptions can be found in the Undergraduate Academic Catalog.

-Violence Focus: students must complete one course (3 credits) from the list below.
+Students must complete one course (3 credits) from the Violence Focus list below:

-Professional Setting: students must also complete one course (3 credits) from the list below.
+Students must also complete one course (3 credits) from the Professional Setting list below:

 View the admissions requirements for the School of Public Affairs.